Skip to content

 Generate Connector Scaffolding

-Create a folder for your new connector named after your connector and use xchange connector new like so:
+Create a folder for your new connector named after your connector.
+In this case, the connector's name will be "ExampleConnector":

 mkdir connector-ExampleConnector